ItalyPaleAle/hereditas/docs-source/content/guides/build-static-web-app.md

 hereditas.9a2b99a07d39e25b4b7f.css
 hereditas.9a2b99a07d39e25b4b7f.js
 index.html
+robots.txt
 ````

-> The Hereditas CLI uses webpack behind the scenes to generate your static app.
+> The Hereditas CLI uses [webpack](https://webpack.js.org/) behind the scenes to generate your static app.
 By default, the JavaScript code is bundled and minified.
 If you're looking at modifying the Hereditas source and want to skip the minification (for much faster builds) and include a sourcemap, you can call `NODE_ENV=development hereditas build` instead.

 ## Next step: Managing users